aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 Below example shows how to modify the formatting of a table row.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-ModifyRowFormatting.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-ModifyRowFormatting.py" >}}

 ### Applying Formatting on the Cell Level